jbowes/semver/README.md

 There are many semver packages.
 This one aims to be the fastest at parsing and comparing values, with low memory usage.
-On average, this package is roughly ten times faster at parsing versions and constraints than the popular `Masterminds/semver`  and `hashicorp-go-version` packages.
+On average, this package is roughly ten times faster at parsing versions and constraints than the popular `Masterminds/semver`  and `hashicorp/go-version` packages.
 View more stats in the [benchmarks][bench].

 Versions can be compared with one another to determine which is newer.